South Sudan minister says rebel leader can't make ceasefire hold

 The rebels have acknowledged the loss of Bentiu but the fate of the other two towns has been unclear as fighting has raged.

-International medical organization Médecins Sans Frontières/Doctors Without Borders (MSF) said it was forced to suspend activities in Malakal following the looting of its compounds.
-It said fierce fighting had broken out in Malakal on January 13.
+International medical organisation Médecins Sans Frontières/Doctors Without Borders (MSF) said it was forced to suspend activities in Malakal following the looting of its compounds.
+It said fierce fighting had broken out in Malakal on Jan.
+13.

 Juuk shrugged off the rebels’ criticism of the role of Ugandan troops in South Sudan.